Reds coach slams door shut on Quade Cooper

-Queensland coach Brad Thorn has slammed the door shut on Quade Cooper, saying the superstar outcast would remain just that despite admitting the Reds were lacking inspiration after Saturday night's Super Rugby drubbing in Sydney.
+Queensland coach Brad Thorn has slammed the door shut on Quade Cooper, saying the superstar outcast will remain just that despite admitting the Reds lack inspiration following Saturday night's Super Rugby drubbing in Sydney.

 Thorn also all but ruled out a return for fellow Wallabies back Karmichael Hunt following the Reds' 37-16 loss to the NSW Waratahs at the SCG.